Updated: Jun 6

 Kids love having a pocket to rest their little fingers or to hide away treasures they find throughout their day.
 Sewing for them, it is fun when we can make that pocket a focal point.
 This cute heart works year round to show off your love for her.
+Learn more about the pictured look here.

 1. Cut out one tree trunk rectangle using the pattern provided.